 Veronica Roth, Divergent

 Loved it!
 I liked it better than I remember liking The Hunger Games.
-I don’t much like the main character, but I’d let Tobias diverge all over me, if you know what I’m saying.
+I don’t much like the main character, but Tobias is a babe.

 Susan Cain, Quiet: The Power of Introverts in a World that Can’t Stop Talking